-- Encourage guests to wear cloth face coverings when social distancing is not possible (which actually is a requirement as of June 5, per Governor Mills' executive order).
+- Encourage guests to wear cloth face coverings (which actually is a requirement as of November 6, per Governor Mills' executive order).

 CLICK HERE to view a list of businesses who have signed the initiative to help keep our community and visitors safe.

 We are proud to report that our guests and residents are typically showing a great deal of respect for each other.
-Mask compliance is 90-95% when social distancing is not possible.
 Many of our guests are commenting on how safe they felt when visiting Ogunquit and that they will be returning because of that.
 Thank you to everyone for helping make our community a comfortable place for all to be!

-Now that it's November, what will be open when I get there?
+Now that it's November, what will be open when I get to Ogunquit?

 Marginal Way is open for your strolling pleasure.
-Masks are required, since many sections of our famed cliff walk are less than six feet wide, so it's difficult to maintain proper social distancing.
+Masks are required at all times.
 The town does not sanitize handrails or benches, so it's a good idea to bring your hand sanitizer along for the walk.
 Also, please carry in & carry out!
 Dogs are permitted on the Marginal Way from October 1-March 31.

 Restaurants are open for outdoor and inside dining, using state-approved safety protocols and social distancing; most are continuing to offer take-out, curbside and/or delivery.
-To make guests more comfortable, most of our restaurants now offer an outdoor dining option.
+To make guests more comfortable, many of our restaurants still offer an outdoor dining option.
 Now that it's off-season, some have closed for the winter and others have reduced their operating hours; for the latest on who's open and when, visit our Who's Open/Restaurants page.

-Retail stores, museums, art galleries, and sailing & fishing charters are open, also using state-approved safety protocols and social distancing.
+Retail stores and art galleries are open, also using state-approved safety protocols and social distancing.

-There are no restrictions (i.e., no quarantine or testing requirements) for New York, New Jersey, Connecticut, Maine, New Hampshire, and Vermont residents.
+There are no restrictions (i.e., no quarantine or testing requirements) for Maine, New Hampshire, and Vermont residents.

 Some options for testing

 You can also get tested in Maine when you arrive, but must quarantine until the results are available.
-Under quarantine, you can enjoy outdoor exercise, including the beaches, provided that you can safely distance from others; you cannot dine out, shop, or visit crowded public spaces and shared facilities until your quarantine period is over, but you can have food delivered to your lodging establishment.
+Under quarantine, you can enjoy outdoor exercise, including the beaches, provided that wear a mask and safely distance from others; you cannot dine out, shop, or visit crowded public spaces and shared facilities until your quarantine period is over, but you can have food delivered to your lodging establishment.

 Click here to find a COVID-19 testing facility near you.